-- ▶ Tax Filing Extensions: A student or parent who has been granted a tax filing extension must provide a copy of IRS Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return.
-The tax filer must also provide copies of all IRS W-2 Forms and a signed draft copy of the federal tax return to the Financial Aid Office.
-FA Solutions may also require submission of a copy of the completed (and signed) tax return before aid is disbursed to the student's account. - ▶ Foreign Tax Filers: A student or parent who filed an income tax return other than an IRS form, such as a foreign or Puerto Rican tax form, must use the income and tax information (converted to U.S. dollars) from the lines of that form that correspond most closely to the income information reported on a U.S. income tax return to complete the FAFSA.
-Foreign tax filers cannot use the IRS DRT process and, therefore, must submit signed copies of their foreign tax returns translated into English with U.S. dollar equivalencies to the Financial Aid Office. - ▶ Non-filers: A student or parent who is not required to file a U.S tax return is required to submit the Verification Worksheet and copies of all IRS W-2 Forms to verify income earned from work.
-If an individual who is required to submit an IRS W-2 Form is unable to obtain one in a timely manner, the College may permit that individual to provide a signed statement that includes: - a) the amount of income earned from work; - b) the source of that income; and - c) the reason that the IRS Form W-2 is not available in a timely manner.
+- ► Foreign Tax Filers: A student or parent who filed an income tax return other than an IRS form, such as a foreign or Puerto Rican tax form, must use the income and tax information (converted to U.S. dollars) from the lines of that form that correspond most closely to the income information reported on a U.S. income tax return to complete the FAFSA.
+Foreign tax filers cannot use the IRS DRT process and, therefore, must submit signed copies of their foreign tax returns translated into English with U.S. dollar equivalencies to the Financial Aid Office. - ► Non-filers: A student or parent who is not required to file a U.S tax return may be required to submit the Verification Worksheet and copies of all IRS W-2 Forms to verify income earned from work.
+If an individual who is required to submit an IRS W-2 Form is unable to obtain one in a timely manner, Mandl may permit that individual to provide a signed statement that includes: - a) the amount of income earned from work; - b) the source of that income; and - c) the reason that the IRS Form W-2 is not available in a timely manner.

-The College requires independent students or parent(s) of dependent students to submit a "Verification of Non-Filing" from the IRS that the tax filer did not file an IRS income tax return.
+Mandl requires independent students or parent(s) of dependent students to submit a "Verification of Non-Filing" from the IRS that the tax filer did not file an IRS income tax return.
 The request for "Verification of Non-Filing" can be obtained by the tax filer requesting an IRS Tax Return Transcript as outlined above.